-- (b) If additional parking spaces are added, the new parking area shall meet the parking standards, internal planting requirements, and parking lot screening of Section 10.907(6)(b) through (l). - (c) If sidewalks and a perimeter planting strip with trees are non-existent along street frontages, the streetscape requirements of Section 10.908(8) shall be required. - (d) The sign, banner, flags and pennant requirements of Section 10.908(7) shall apply. - (e) The connectivity and circulation requirements of Section 10.907(11) shall apply. - (2) Change from a Residential Use to a Non-Residential Use With No Expansion - (a) All the requirements of Chapter 10, Part 9 shall apply with the exception of the urban design standards of Section 10.908(1) through (4). - (b) Any non-conforming parking located in the required setback shall be eliminated and replaced with landscaping, patios, and/or related amenities. - (3) Expansions of Existing Uses. - (a) Building expansions (for both conforming and non-conforming uses) are permitted up to 10% (total) of the gross floor area in existence at the effective date the property was reclassified to TS.
+- (c) If more than five additional parking spaces are added, the new parking area shall meet the parking standards, internal planting requirements, and parking lot screening of Section 10.907(6)(b) through (l). - (bd) Any non-conforming parking located in the required setback shall be eliminated and replaced with landscaping, patios, and/or related amenities. - (e) If sidewalks and a perimeter planting strip with trees are non-existent along street frontages, the streetscape standards shall be met, based on the Council adopted streetscape plan, or an approved alternative.
+The approved alternative will be based on an affirmative recommendation of the Planning Director, or designee, with confirmation from the City Arborist or Senior Urban Forester and the CDOT director, for the streets in question. - (3) Expansions of Existing Uses. - (a) Building expansions (for both conforming and non-conforming uses) are permitted up to 10% (total) of the gross floor area in existence at the effective date the property was reclassified to TS.
 Expansions shall be subject to the following: - 1.
 The building expansion shall meet the minimum setback, yard and height requirements of Section 10.907(1), (2), and (3). - 2.
 The parking standards of Section 10.907(6)(a) shall be met.
 If there are parking spaces in excess of the maximum permitted, they may remain.
 The creation of new parking spaces in excess of the maximum is not permitted. - 3.
-No exterior improvements shall make the building nonconforming in any way, or add to its non-conformity.

-- (b) Building expansions (for both conforming and non-conforming uses) are permitted for between 10% to 20% (total) of the gross floor area in existence at the effective date of the reclassification of the property.
+No exterior improvements shall make the building nonconforming in any way, or add to its non-conformity. - (b) Building expansions (for both conforming and non-conforming uses) are permitted for between 10% to 20% (total) of the gross floor area in existence at the effective date of the reclassification of the property.
 Expansions shall be subject to the following: - 1.
 The building expansion shall meet the minimum setback, yard, and height requirements of Section 10.907(1), (2), and (3). - 2.
-The urban design standards of Section 10.908 (1) through (4) shall apply to the new facade. - 3.
-The expansion shall be located between the existing building and the street, but shall not encroach into the required setback.
+The urban design standards of Section 10.908 (1) through (4) shall apply to the new facade.

+3. The expansion shall be located between the existing building and the street, but shall not encroach into the required setback.
 If the expansion cannot be made without encroachment into the required setback, then the portion of the expansion that would encroach into the setback can be located elsewhere on the site.